accordproject/apap/templatemark.md

 2. [When do you need a signature?](https://www.bishopslaw.co.uk/can-an-unsigned-contract-be-enforced-in-uk/)

 ### Goals
-To expose a public REST API for agreements and agreement templates, as well as promote a partner-ecosystem centered around agreements, Accord Project has created a JSON data format for agreements and agreement templates.
+To expose a public REST API for agreements and agreement templates, as well as promote a vendor and user ecosystem centered around agreements and templates, Accord Project has created a JSON data format for agreements and agreement templates.

 Note that this document describes TWO (related) data formats (data models):
 1. Template Format (aka TemplateMark)